01100100/blog/content/posts/kreuzungen.md

   ![Screen shot of river geometry intersection](image.png)
   <https://www.openstreetmap.org/way/307632376> is the polygon for the osm water body
   <https://www.openstreetmap.org/way/160175124> is the linestring for the osm waterway way

+### Speeding things up.

+I want this app to be as fast as possible.
+Everything feels better when there is a instant reaction, and in the modern "short-attention-span" age, it's kind of a given that things should work quickly and if not people assume something is broken.

+#### First things first, lets profile

 ### Shout outs